JP12025/cash/README.md

 # How to Test

 - Test your script with command `./check cash.py`
-- `-v` option gives the difference between what is expected and what your script prints

 What happens if the user input is :
 * `-1` ?